Deployment

 For pre-production testing:

-vsr deploy --env=staging
+vsr deploy --env=staging- Production-like configuration

 - Separate resources for safe testing